 |Income Slab||Applicable Tax Rate|

-Suppose you have a gross taxable income of Rs 7.50 lakh after all the deductions/exemptions, your tax will be calculated as follows:
+Suppose you have a taxable income of Rs 9 lakh, your tax will be calculated as follows:

 |Income Slab||Applicable Tax Rate||Applicable Income||Tax (in Rs)|

-Hence, you will be required to pay a tax of Rs 65,000 on your gross taxable income i.e. Rs 7.50 lakh.
+Hence, you will be required to pay a tax of Rs 45,000 (excluding cess) on your taxable income i.e. Rs 9 lakhs.

 What is the maximum non-taxable income limit?

-The maximum limit of non-taxable income for an individual is set at Rs 2.5 lakh.
-However, you can also get a rebate of Rs 2,500 under section 87A if you have a total income of less than Rs 3.5 lacs for FY 2018-19.
-From FY 2019-20 onwards, the rebate has been increased to Rs 12,500 for an income less than Rs 5 lakh.
-So, that means an individual earning less than 5 lakh will not be required to pay any income tax from FY 2019-20 onwards.
+In the case of the old regime, The maximum limit of non-taxable income for an individual was set at Rs 2.5 lakh.
+However, you can also get a rebate of Rs 2,500 under section 87A if you have a total income of up to Rs 3.5 lacs for FY 2018-19.
+From FY 2019-20 onwards, the rebate has been increased to Rs 12,500 for an income up to Rs 5 lakh.
+So, that means an individual earning up to 5 lakh will not be required to pay any income tax from FY 2019-20 onwards.
 If you have tax saving investments under section 80C of up to Rs 1.5 lakh then you will not have to pay any taxes till Rs 6.5 lakhs

 Does everyone have to file their income tax returns?

 If the income of an individual is below the basic exemption limit then he is not required to file income tax returns.
-Though those who have income less than Rs 2.5L and want to claim an income tax refund can only claim the refund by filing an ITR.
+Though those who have income less than Rs 2.5L(old regime) or 3L(New Regime) and want to claim an income tax refund can only claim the refund by filing an ITR.
 Otherwise, it is mandatory to file income tax returns in any other case.
-Read more here.

 Does the income tax calculator calculate for TDS?